controlplaneio/threat-modelling-envoy-gateway-talk/README.md

 ## Compromised Proxy Scenario

 :warning: We have explored what an attacker would need to do in order to create a malicious HTTPRoute.
 An even more attractive target would be for the attacker to take over an Envoy Proxy, either by exploiting a vulnerability to achieve RCE, or by configuring Envoy Gateway to deploy a proxy using a vulnerable or maliciously crafted image.
-Let's look at the naive case, whereby a new tenant (Tenant E) simply deploys a malciously crafted Envoy Proxy.
+Let's look at the naive case, whereby a new tenant (Tenant E) simply deploys a maliciously crafted Envoy Proxy.

 First we will build an image and load it into our kind cluster.
 Rather than a realistic example, we are simply going to install `tcpdump` on top of an Envoy Proxy base image, and copy in the `tcpdump.sh` script which we can run from within the container to demonstrate the threat: